dwaffle/developing-software-intro-final/README.md

 ### Usage examples

-get-house-materials --name Bob
+get-house-materials --name Bob //Retrieves the house with the name "Bob"

+### Throws

+Error("There is no house by that name.") - you attempted to retrieve a non-existant house.

 ### Output

-Outputs a house object to the command line.
-Zeros used as placeholder values.
+Outputs a house object loaded from memory to the command line.